2D setups

 _images/setup_advection_2d.png

-In this test, an initially overdense tophat is placed at the center of the domain.
+In this test, an initially overdense tophat or sine pattern is placed at the center of the domain.
 The entire fluid moves towards the northeast direction.
 The edges of the disk diffuse into the surrounding fluid at a rate that depends on the hydro solver.
-For example, when using no spatial reconstruction, the hydro scheme will be extremely diffusive (and 1st order in space and time) and the tophat will quickly spread into the surrounding fluid.
-Linear interpolation leads to less diffusion, especially if an aggressive slope limiter such as MC is used.
-However, when combining the resulting sharp gradients with a hydro scheme that is 1st-order in time (namely, a simple Euler time integrator), the test quickly becomes unstable and fails spectacularly.
-The default hydro scheme in Ulula, namely a MUSCL-Hancock 2nd-order scheme, leads to a stable solution with modest diffusion.
+For example, when using no spatial reconstruction, the hydro scheme will be extremely diffusive and the tophat will quickly spread into the surrounding fluid.
+Linear interpolation leads to less diffusion, especially if an aggressive slope limiter is used.
+However, when combining the resulting sharp gradients with a hydro scheme that is 1st-order in time, the test quickly becomes unstable and fails spectacularly.
 This setup demonstrates

 • Stability of time integration schemes